-For proper engine starting procedure, refer to the appropriate EN-GINE STARTING PROCEDURE.
+For proper engine starting procedure, refer to ENGINE STARTING PROCEDURE.

 Check headlights high beam and low beam, taillight, stop light and pilot lamps operation.

 NOTE: You may need to detach tether cord from your clothes to check lights.
 In such a case, attach cord as soon as you get back at the controls of the snowmobile.